Rajendra II

-Rajendra Chola II (997 CE – 1063 CE), often referred to as Rajendradeva Chola, was a Chola emperor who reigned from 28 May 1052 to 1063.
+Rajendra Chola II (997–1063), often referred to as Rajendradeva Chola, was the Chola emperor from 28 May 1052 to 1063.

-Rajendra II succeeded his brother Rajadhiraja I after his death at the Battle of Koppam.Rajendra had served as a Co-regent under his brother from 1044 to 1052.
+Rajendra II succeeded his brother Rajadhiraja I after his death at the Battle of Koppam.
+Rajendra had served as a Co-regent under his brother from 1044 to 1052.
 When he acceded the throne, the Chola Empire was at its peak stretching from Southern India to Vengai (Bengal) to parts of Southeast Asia.
 Rajendra had maintained the territories of his predecessor.
 During his reign, the Chola Empire was prosperous and had a large influence in trade throughout the Indian Ocean.

-As a prince Rajendra helped put down revolts in Pandya Nadu and Srivijaya.
-During his early reign he put down several rebellions in Sri Lanka, Rajendra also straightened chola influence and control in Ruhuna in southern Sri Lanka.
+As a prince, Rajendra helped put down revolts in Pandya Nadu and Srivijaya.
+During his early reign, he put down several rebellions in Sri Lanka.
+Rajendra also straightened Chola influence and control in Ruhuna in southern Sri Lanka.
 He established several garrisons and governors to maintain stronger rule and prevent future revolts.

-In early 1052, the Cholas were suffering from losses against the Western Chalukyas in the Battle of Koppam after the death of Rajadhiraja I. Rajendra's strong leadership led the Cholas to a strategic triumph of the Cholas over the Western Chalukyas in the otherwise tragic battle.
-Conflicts with the Western chalukyas continued throughout his reign.
+In May 1052, the Cholas were suffering from losses against the Western Chalukyas in the Battle of Koppam after the death of Rajadhiraja I. Rajendra's strong leadership led the Cholas to a strategic triumph of the Cholas over the Western Chalukyas in the otherwise tragic battle.
+Conflicts with the Western Chalukyas continued throughout his reign.
 Rajendra's forces were victorious in the Battle of Kudal-Sangamam leading to greater Chola influence in the Krishna river.

-Early life and Accession
+Early life and accession

-Rajendra II was born around 997 CE although his exact birthdate is unknown.
-He was born to Rajendra I and his wife Mukkokilan Adigal.
+Rajendra II was born around 997 CE to Rajendra I and his wife Mukkokilan Adigal.
 He was the fifth oldest out of nine children.
 As a prince, Rajendra helped put down several rebellions Pandya Nadu and Srivijaya.
 He also helped his father conquer the kingdoms of Polonnaruwa and Ruhuna bringing all of Sri Lanka under Chola rule.
 After his father's death in 1044, Rajendra served as a Co-regent under his brother Rajadhiraja I who ascended the throne.
 Rajadhiraja was later killed in the Battle of Koppam in 1052.
 Rajendra was made king as Rajadhiraja's children were too young and inexperienced.
 Since he ascended the throne during a time of war, Jayamkondar's Kalingattuparani describes him as "The one who wore the crown on the big battlefield."

 Several Prashasti above version of the Koppam battle is found only in the Chola inscriptions.
 A Chalukyan account of the battle is only found in a later inscription dated c.
 1071, which recounts this incident after a gap of almost 15 years and which only mentions the death of Rajadhiraja.